Chart Color Schemes

 Taigum lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Taigum's population is estimated at around 8,628, reflecting an increase of 827 people since the 2021 Census.
-The 2021 Census reported a population of 7,801 in the suburb.
-This increase is inferred from AreaSearch's estimation of Taigum's resident population at 8,500 following examination of ABS' latest ERP data release (June 2024) and an additional 217 validated new addresses since the Census date.
-This results in a population density ratio of 2,819 persons per square kilometer, placing Taigum in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate exceeded its SA3 area (7.0%) and SA4 region, marking it as a growth leader since the 2021 census.
-Overseas migration contributed approximately 81.0% of overall population gains during recent periods in Taigum.
+The population of the Taigum statistical area (Lv2) is estimated to be around 8,639 as of November 2025.
+This reflects an increase of 838 people since the 2021 Census, which reported a population of 7,801 people in the area.
+The Taigum (SA2) had a resident population of 8,484 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 217 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,823 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Taigum (SA2) experienced a growth rate of 10.7% since the 2021 Census, exceeding both the SA3 area's growth rate of 6.8% and the SA4 region's growth rate.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods in the Taigum (SA2).

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits.
-Therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilising the state's projections.
-Considering projected demographic shifts, an above median population growth is projected for Taigum.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 1,410 persons to 2041, reflecting a total increase of 14.4% over the 17 years.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort when utilised.
+Considering projected demographic shifts, an above median population growth is projected for the Taigum (SA2), expected to grow by 1,405 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.2% over the 17 years.

 Frequently Asked Questions - Population